tasket/wyng-backup/README.md

 repeated on the command line to add multiple tags.
 Specifying an empty '' tag will cause Wyng to ask for one or more tags to be manually input; this also causes `list` to display tag information when listing sessions.

+`--import-other-from=volname:|:path`

+Enables `send`ing a volume from a path that is not a supported snapshot storage type.
+This may be any regular file or a block device which is seek-able.

+When it is specified this option causes slow delta comparisons to be used for the specified volume(s) instead of the default fast snapshot-based delta comparisons.
+It is not recommended for regular use with large volumes.

+The special delimeter used to separate the _volname_ (archive volume name) and the _path_ is ':|:' which means this option cannot be used to `send` directly to volume names in the archive which contain that character sequence.

 `--compression`